cwi-dis/cwipc/readme.md

 The simplest way to install cwipc is through a prebuilt installer.
 This will install everything in the standard location, and it allows running the command line tools as well as developing C, C++ or Python programs that use the cwipc library.

+After installation, run `cwipc_view --synthetic` from a shell (terminal window, command prompt).
+It should show you a window with a rotating synthetic point cloud if everything is installed correctly.

 See below if you want to install to a different location, or if you want to modify cwipc itself and build it from source.

 ### Windows